At a glance

 Two constraints decide this contract: financing and power.

 Take financing first.
-Anthropic was valued at US$965 billion in its Series H raising in May, ahead of OpenAI, and both companies are working toward public listings.
-It remains below investment grade according to credit agencies, and the tender opens by asking operators how they would raise and underwrite US$12 billion to US$15 billion against it.
+Anthropic remains below investment grade according to credit agencies, and the tender opens by asking operators how they would raise and underwrite US$12 billion to US$15 billion against it.
+Developers have already started testing lenders, including investment banks and Australia’s big four, on their willingness to fund Anthropic-backed builds, the AFR reported.
 For the operators, the live question is how a multi-billion-dollar build gets financed when the offtaker cannot yet carry an investment-grade rating.
 That is a structuring problem, and it is the one Anthropic has put first.

 Then power.
 Securing firm supply is now a harder constraint in Australia than land or capital, and the tender’s preference for on-premises generation or independent power producer deals on loads above 300MW reflects it.
+Belinda Dennett, chief executive of Data Centres Australia, told the AFR that what decides an investment of that scale is firmed energy supply, the speed of grid connections and planning approvals.
 AEMO has disclosed 5.4GW of data centre load seeking grid connection, with connection lead times now measured in years.
 A 1.4GW campus targeting 1GW live by the end of 2027 needs power that is already contracted, which favours operators who hold connection agreements or firming deals today.

 What this means for Australian operators